Up to 50% off sofas & mattresses — limited‑time deals.

 • Use seat depth intentionally: a small lumbar pillow helps keep your hips from sliding forward during long sits.

-• If you run hot, lean toward lighter, more breathable-feeling sofa upholstery and use a throw for temperature swings.
+• If you run hot, lean toward lighter-feeling sofa upholstery and keep a throw nearby for temperature swings.

-• Rotate cushions in the highest-use spot to prevent obvious wear patterns.
+• Rotate cushions in the highest-use spot to reduce obvious wear.

-• Keep a handheld vacuum nearby—modular seams collect crumbs faster than a single-piece sofa.
+• Keep a handheld vacuum nearby; modular seams collect crumbs faster than a one-piece sofa.

-• If you host often, plan a clear walk path to the kitchen before you commit to a layout.
+• If you host often, plan the walk path to the kitchen before you lock in a layout.

-• Add felt pads under the legs and use simple tricks to stop a sofa from moving if your floors are delicate; small shifts add up over time.
+• Add felt pads under the legs and use simple tricks to stop a sofa from moving if your floors are delicate.

-• If you recline a lot, stick with one lumbar cushion so support feels consistent across seats.
+• If you recline often, keep one lumbar cushion in the rotation so support feels consistent.

 FAQs